 Mort is a smart teenager who doesn’t quite fit in on the family farm.
 His father takes him to the job fair to find him an apprenticeship.
 He is finally selected, by Death, the Grim Reaper.
 Mort learns how to help the dead pass to the other side, how to walk through walls, and other useful skills.
 He gets to know Death’s daughter (adopted) and the butler.
-Then Death takes a break for night and Mort does something ill-advised, because, as teenagers are wont to do, he becomes infatuated.
+Then Death takes a break for

 On the Discworld, which is a disc-shaped world sat on four gargantuan elephants, which in turn stand on the back of a titanic turtle sculling through the cosmos, the failed magician Rincewind and the tourist Twoflower meet.
 Shenanigans ensue, some involving sapient luggage.

 In a post-climate disaster future, the superpowers have begun mining the Moon in large scale.
 Life on the frontier is rough and fraught with danger.
 However, old rivalries have not disappeared.
 Disillusioned American mining chief and veteran Dechert is confronted with the mysteriousÂ murder of a miner, while the powers that be seem dead set to go to war with the Chinese.